RedisLabs/redislabs-docs/content/rs/concepts/_index.md

 A Redis Enterprise cluster is composed of identical nodes that are deployed within a data center or stretched across local availability zones.
-Redis Enterprise architecture is made up of a management path (depicted in the blue layer in Figure 1 below) and data access path (depicted in the red layer in Figure 1 below).
+Redis Enterprise architecture is made up of a management path (shown in the blue layer in Figure 1 below) and data access path (shown in the red layer in Figure 1 below).

 - Management path includes the cluster manager, proxy and secure REST API/UI for programmatic administration.
 In short, cluster manager is